nurmorca/letsGO/README.md

 cd letsGO
 ```

-2. set your docker container up as des
+2. set your docker container up as described above.

 3. run the application using
 ```bash